California Reptiles & Amphibians

 Although it is still common and apparently in no trouble in Oregon and Washington, the Cascades Frog is no longer present in approximately 50 percent of its historical range in California, and has disappeared from as much as 99 percent of their southernmost California populations, including Mt.
 Lassen, where they were once abundant.
 Numbers are small in extant populations.

-Introduced sport fish, airborne environmental pollution, solar UV-B radiation, fungal pathogens, and loss of open meadow habitat due to fire suppression, have all been suggested as factors contributing to the decline of Cascade Frogs in California.
+Introduced sport fish, solar UV-B radiation, contaminants such as airborne environmental pollution and fungal pathogens, and loss of open meadow habitat due to fire suppression, have all been suggested as factors contributing to the decline of Cascade Frogs in California.

 Taxonomy